 The most typical Roman pastas are amatriciana, cacio e pepe, gricia and carbonara.
 Here are some of my favorite places to eat these dishes:

-You will also often find fettucine with funghi porcini, spaghetti with tomato and basil sauce, and spinach and ricotta filled ravioli, although that is not a traditional Roman dish.
+You will also often find fettucine with funghi porcini, spaghetti with tomato and basil sauce, and spinach and ricotta filled ravioli.

-Looking for spaghetti and meatballs?
-Fettucine Alfredo?
+We are starting to see these more and more in Rome - pretty much in touristy restaurants.
 For more about about dishes you might think are Italian but that you will have a hard time finding in Rome, read about Rome Food Myths here.